-Pitch your tent by the pond or in the woods just beyond (along an intermittent stream) and enjoy a few peaceful acres in rural southern Ohio.
-There are 5 designated primitive campsites and a tiny guest cabin on the edge of the property, and the host lives in a small cabin through the woods close by.
+Pitch your tent by the pond or in the woods (along an intermittent stream) and enjoy a few peaceful acres in rural southern Ohio.
+There are 5 designated primitive campsites, 1 glamp sit, and a tiny guest cabin on the edge of the property, and the host lives in a small cabin through the woods close by.
 Each campsite offers a picnic table and a fire ring and there is a shared composting toilet.
-Take a dip in the pond on hot summer days (bring your pool floats!).
-Enjoy a campfire under the stars and fall asleep to the sounds of crickets, frogs and owls. **No fishing in the pond (it hasn't been stocked).
+Take a dip in the pond on hot summer days (bring your pool floats!), enjoy a campfire under the stars and fall asleep to the sounds of crickets, frogs and owls.
+Lots of nature to explore nearby! **No fishing in the pond (it hasn't been stocked).

 Parking is available near the road and there will be a short walk (1-5 mins) to your campsite.

 There is a disc golf basket on site that you are welcome to use for practice (there is a great 21 hole course at the state park just a few miles away).
 There is also a little nature trail, starting near site 3, that winds through the property that you are welcome to walk (about 3/4 mile total).

 FIREWOOD is available for purchase.
 You can pre-pay for your first bundle and have it delivered to your site.
 Otherwise, you can purchase bundles, as needed ($5/bundle, exact cash only).

 The area offers great hiking, paddling (Rocky Fork Creek is the best around!), boating, mountain biking, birding and disc golf (Paint Creek State Park is only 3 miles away and the Highlands Nature Sanctuary is 7).
 And a visit to the nearby Amish bakery and market is a must!